Emacs is a customizable lisp based entity.

 "pk" '(projectile-kill-buffers :which-key "kill buffers" ))

-Project Information: functions useful for query project information.
+Project Information: query project information.

 (defun pm::is-available ( )